Bruce Brown's 100 Voices...

 100 VOICES is the largest and most complete collection of eye-witness accounts of the battles of the Little Bighorn and Rosebud available anywhere, in any form.
 I originally assembled it while researching my novel, Conversations With Crazy Horse, but it has truly taken on a life of its own and fostered research and discussion in ways I never imagined.

-By offering just about the entire eye-witness record of the battle in one place for the first time, and making it all globally searchable for the first time, 100 Voices set in motion a revolution in Little Bighorn studies when it appeared in the summer of 2006.
-The first results of this came in 2007 with Who Killed Custer? and The Twisted Saga of the Seventh Cavalry's Unsung Scouts, which demolished two pillars of the Americans' version of the story by simply citing the eye-witness record.
+By offering just about the entire eye-witness record of the battle in one place for the first time, and making it all globally searchable for the first time, 100 Voices set in motion a revolution in Little Bighorn studies when it appeared in the summer of 2007.
+The first results of this came with Who Killed Custer? and The Twisted Saga of the Seventh Cavalry's Unsung Scouts, which demolished two pillars of the Americans' version of the story by simply citing the eye-witness record.

 I didn't consciously set out to make a revolution here, but I did consciously want to get back to what the men who fought in the battle and survived actually said about the Little Bighorn.
 Early in my Little Bighorn studies, I was struck by how the story the Americans like to tell themselves about the battle -- the Accepted Consensus View of the Battle -- really doesn't resemble what the survivors (most of whom were Indians) actually said about the battle very much.
 Over the last 135 years, the victorious Americans have essentially turned the Battle of the Little Bighorn into something very different than it really was from the accounts of the men and women who were there.